RF-Nelson/sfb/README.md

 # SFB #

 ### TO DO ###
-* remove the word "fart" from everything
+* get motivation to work on this again
 * update menu system controls
-* add AI
-* update menu control descriptions (include keyboard, describe farting at angles, etc.)
+* update menu control descriptions (describe farting at angles, etc.)
 * background graphics
 * level design
 * powerups? (maybe not...)